When my dad finally found relief from his pain using medical marijuana I knew I had to learn more and share my knowledge with the world.

-Janice Newell Bissex grew up in Melrose, Massachusetts and now raises her own family in the very same town - yet her life has taken her in many different directions along the way.
+Janice Newell Bissex grew up in Melrose, Massachusetts and raised her own family in the very same town - yet her life has taken her in many different directions along the way.
 She graduated with a degree in food and nutrition from the University of Maine at Orono, received her MS from Boston University, and is a Registered Dietitian Nutritionist (RDN).

 Janice also recalls working in nutrition software sales back when she had to lug around an old Apple II computer with two external floppy disk drives to give client demos.
 "I've had a varied career because I like to try new things, and as opportunities presented themselves along the way I always went after them," said Janice.

-Janice is a founding trustee of a local 1500-student charter school and served on her city's traffic and cable commissions.
-She teaches Sunday school, serves food at her local food pantry, and was part of a group that founded a local chapter of Donate Life in her town.
+Janice was a founding trustee of a local 1500-student charter school and served on her city's traffic and cable commissions.
+She teaches Sunday school, serves at her local food pantry, and was part of a group that founded a local chapter of Donate Life in her town.
 Donate Life is a national organization that raises awareness about the importance of organ donation.

 The list of organizations she supports and serves leads to the question, does she have free time for hobbies?

 Honored as a 2015 Cabot Community Celebrity, Janice loves spending time with her husband, Don, and their two daughters, 19-year old Leah and 26-year old Carolyn.
 She also enjoys yoga, taking walks, kayaking, and snowshoeing, but her favorite pastime is hosting get-togethers with friends and family in her recently-renovated kitchen.
 Janice is bringing her husband as her guest onboard!